 And now Eyal, for more than a decade a house choreographer for the Batsheva Company, and her co-artistic director, Gai Behar, have their own company.
 L-E-V, translated as "heart" from Hebrew, is but two years old, with more than half its nine well-drilled dancers, including Eyal, drawn from Batsheva.

 "House," the introductory work for L-E-V, takes its title somewhat literally in its first of three parts, with Eyal in a tight-fitting black outfit introducing the piece as the presumed matron of a resident family, with assertive shuffles and jerks.
-She is followed by the other eight dancers -- four men, four women -- slipping in from a misty background to exchange ideas and explore relationships, with plenty of hand and arm gestures, both benign and abrupt, while Ori Lichtik's sound score, being mixed live just off stage, pulsates with heavy percussion.

 The unseen Lichtik, the company composer, is a significant star of the show; his score reflects, and often seems to lead, much of the proceedings.
 Equally important is L-E-V's lighting designer Avi Yona Bueno, known as "Bambi," whose adroitly devised illuminations help move along the subjects dramatically and pave the way for seamless costume changes.